 Dental Crowns in Columbia, TN

-Every tooth is made up of two parts: the crown that is above the gum line and the root that is below.
+Every tooth is made up of two parts: the crown that is above the gum line and the root that is below it.
 Needless to say, they aren’t completely separate and what happens to the crown can certainly impact the root.
 That’s why a dental crown is such an important restoration.
 If you have a tooth that is severely damaged by decay or a traumatic injury, then a dental crown may be just what’s needed to protect the remaining tooth structure both above and below the gum line.
 Dr. Goodman often uses dental crowns to help strengthen and protect a damaged tooth, so you can still have an attractive smile with all of your own natural teeth.

 When Is A Dental Crown Used?

 Dental crowns are part of Dr. Goodman’s conservative approach to dentistry, which dictates maintaining and restoring as much natural tooth structure as possible.
-With this in mind, your Columbia, TN dentist uses dental crowns—also called dental caps—for a number of restorative and cosmetic purposes including:
+With this in mind, your Columbia, TN dentist uses dental crowns—also called dental caps—for a number of restorative and cosmetic purposes, including:

 - Providing form to a tooth that has suffered extensive decay